Nat Pendleton: Stage career

-Film and stage career
+Film career

+Pendleton began appearing in Hollywood films in uncredited parts and minor roles by the mid-1920s.
 Pendleton was cast in at least 94 short films and features, most often being typecast in supporting roles, usually as "befuddled good guys" or as slow-witted thugs, gangsters, and policemen.
-He appears, for example, in the 1932 comedy Horse Feathers starring the Marx Brothers, performing in that film as one of two college football players who kidnap Harpo and Chico.
+He appeared in the 1932 comedy Horse Feathers starring the Marx Brothers, performing in that film as one of two college football players who kidnap Harpo and Chico.
 In the 1936 production The Great Ziegfeld, he portrays the circus strongman Eugen Sandow, a role that brought him the best reviews of his career.

-Pendleton appears again as a circus strongman in the Marx Brothers' 1939 feature At the Circus.
+Pendleton appeared again as a circus strongman in the Marx Brothers' 1939 feature At the Circus.
 He can be seen as well in recurring roles in two MGM film series from the 1930s and 1940s.
-He is Joe Wayman, the ambulance driver, in MGM's Dr. Kildare series and in its spin-off series Dr. Gillespie.
-He also portrays New York police lieutenant John Guild in The Thin Man series.
-The former wrestler's final screen appearances are the 1947 releases Scared to Death with Bela Lugosi and Buck Privates Come Home starring Abbott and Costello.
+He played Joe Wayman, the ambulance driver, in MGM's Dr. Kildare series and in its spin-off series Dr. Gillespie.
+He also portrayed New York police lieutenant John Guild in The Thin Man series.
+His final screen appearances were in the 1947 releases Scared to Death with Bela Lugosi and Buck Privates Come Home starring Abbott and Costello.

 Although Pendleton's professional career outside the wrestling ring was predominantly devoted to film work, he also performed in some stage productions, including in the Broadway plays Naughty Cinderella in 1925 and The Gray Fox in 1928.

-Death
+Personal life

+Pioneer actor and director of the early American silent film era, Arthur V. Johnson, was his uncle.
+His siblings include: Steve (1908–1984), an American film and television actor, and Edmund (1899–1987), a well-known music composer and choir master and organist for the American Church in Paris.

+On the 1920 census, he was working as a sports manager, living in Manhattan, with his Puerto Rican wife, Juanita Alfonzo (age 22), and Ramon Alfonso (age 13), his wife's brother.

 Pendleton died in a San Diego, California hospital in 1967 after suffering a heart attack.
+He was survived by his second wife, Margaret Evelyn "Barbara" Carse.

 Legacy

 Pendleton is a member of several halls of fame: the Glen Brand Wrestling Hall of Fame in Waterloo, Iowa, the Iowa Wrestling Hall of Fame in Cresco, Iowa, and the Columbia University Athletics Hall of Fame.
-In 2015, his biography was published.
-Written by Mike Chapman, a veteran wrestling author and historian, it is titled Pendleton: The Amazing Story of Columbia’s Wrestling Olympian and Star of Hollywood.
+He is the subject of a biography by Mike Chapman, which was published in 2015.